bevyengine/rfcs/rfcs/43-many-worlds.md

    1. This problem already exists: modifying the `winit` strategy is very painful.
    2. Split between "schedule logic" and "interfacing logic"?
 6. When writing runners, how precisely do we specify world sync points?
+7. How do we preserve the validity of cross-entity references (relations) when transferring resources and components between worlds?

 ## Future possibilities